ewaldc/Spotify-Recorder/README.md

 # Architecture
 Spotify-Recorder is implemented in Python, using classes and threads for parallel encoding and tagging.
-Spotify-Recorder makes limited use of Spotipy as it mostly uses its own code for interfacing with the Spotify Web based API.
+Spotify-Recorder makes very limited use of Spotipy as it mostly uses its own code for interfacing with the Spotify Web based API.
-Mutagen is used for tagging metadata.
+Mutagen is used for reading, setting and updating tags/metadata.
 Pyaudiowpatch is used as stand-in for PyAudio as it provides better support for loopback devices.
 Psutil is used to increment the process priority